-I remember the initial discussion that night and I remember the crushing stomach drop.
-We had “The Talk”, the one about our finances and the numbers weren’t adding up.
+I remember the initial discussion that night and the crushing sensation of my stomach dropping.
+We had “The Talk”.
+Not the “it’s not you, it’s me” but the one about our finances and numbers not adding up.
 When we lived in New York, just 4 months ago, I was the primary breadwinner.

-I was making a little over 50 grand a year, struggling under New York prices and trying to keep us all afloat (my hubby’s cat, is also with us).
+I was making over 50 grand a year, struggling even still under New York prices and trying to keep us afloat (my hubby’s cat, is also with us).
 When we moved to Philly, we switched so that he would make the money and I would rest and focus on getting my affairs (health-wise) in order.
 I totally agreed and all went as planned.

 However, it didn’t go as smoothly as we had hoped

 The difference was, his job ended up being 100% commission with a marketing firm, and as you imagine, it isn’t super consistent in pay.
 I found myself a part-time job working from home, and it pays a HELL of a lot less than my previous salary.
-It’s stable for the most part but it’s really only enough that I make a little something for grocery shopping, except, of course, when I have ER bills to pay, provider bills, infusion bills and..stop me if you see where this is going.
+It’s stable for the most part but when I have ER bills to pay, provider bills, infusion bills, groceries and rent and..stop me if you see where this is going.

 One of the first mistakes we made was that we didn’t write everything down and we didn’t take minor “emergencies” into account.
 It doesn’t matter if you use pretty excel spreadsheets or a notepad, hell, even a napkin would do in a pinch, but you HAVE to write it down; your income, your expenditures, emergency money, bills, debt.
 EVERYTHING.